 A female northern widow is black, about 1/2 inch long and has a distinctive, red, hourglass-shaped marking on the underside of its abdomen.
 It typically spends most of its time hiding within its web.

 A bite wound from a northern widow is usually painful right away, and the pain intensifies during the first few hours after the bite.
 The spider's venom contains a neurotoxin that causes pain at the wound site and can lead to headache, dizziness, shortness of breath, back pain, painful abdominal spasms, sweating, elevated blood pressure and stiff limbs, but it is rarely fatal to healthy adults.
-Children, elderly people and individual in ill health, however, are vulnerable to asphyxia from the bite.
+Children, elderly people and individuals in ill health, however, are vulnerable to asphyxia from the bite.

 The brown recluse is brown or tan and about 1/2 inch long.
 It has a distinctive fiddle-shaped marking on its back at and just behind its head.
 As its name suggests, it is reclusive, typically staying in areas such as basements and attics, away from activity.